 There is another alternative now becoming more readily available online – SPT-2 rated insulation.
 We started carrying the cord with this thicker insulation a few years ago to meet the needs of commercial customers and we’re happy that this part of our line has expanded to include different wire colors and socket spacing.

 Most of the pre-made Christmas light wire such as the spools shown on our website, is 18 AWG and is rated at 10 amps.
 (Only light-duty 25-foot cords are constructed with 20 AWG 5-AMP wire at Christmas Light Source.)

 There is some misinformation on the internet that a higher SPT rating indicates that the wire can take a higher current – this argument is used to say that SPT-1 can’t carry the same 10 amps as the SPT-2 version.
 This is not accurate information.
 The amount of current a cable or wire is rated for is strictly a function of the copper used for that cord.

-Please remember with all things electrical that if you have a serious question about what wire to choose and how it will work in your situation that a Master Electrician is the first person to consult with – and I suggest that you consult with one on any project where you are cutting 1000 foot spools to custom lengths – especially at commercial installations.
+Please remember with all things electrical that if you have a serious question about what wire to choose and how it will work in your situation that a Master Electrician is the first person to consult.
+I suggest that you consult with one on any project where cutting of 1000 foot spools to custom lengths is involved – especially at commercial/retail installations.

-For most applications, where lights are up 2-3 months a year, in most environmental conditions SPT-1 is perfectly suitable and since it is a hardy cable at the most reasonable price is generally the most popular choice of installers, as a rule of thumb.
+For most applications, where lights are up 2-3 months a year, in most environmental conditions SPT-1 is perfectly suitable and since it is a hardy cable at the most reasonable price it is generally the most popular choice of installers, as a rule of thumb.

 The decision to use SPT-1 or SPT-2 will be a factor of your project, environment and budget.